Office of Sustainability Team

 Engaged and Experiential Learning for Sustainability Manager

 Krista Stump is the Engaged and Experiential Learning for Sustainability Manager.
 In this role, she facilitates opportunities for faculty of all ranks and disciplines to develop campus-based interdisciplinary problem-based learning opportunities.
 Krista connects faculty, students, and campus partners to sustainability challenges on campus with the goal of fostering complex systems thinking and interdisciplinary problem solving skills among students.
 She comes to Wake Forest with 5 years of experience at the University of Florida as a Natural Resources Extension Faculty member in Osceola County, FL.
 In this role she developed curricula and taught sustainability education programs including workshops, seminars, videos, fact sheets, articles, and exhibits to community members of all ages.
-Krista received her Bachelor of Science in chemical engineering and her Master’s in environmental and ecological engineering from Purdue University.
+Krista received her BS in chemical engineering and her Master’s in environmental and ecological engineering from Purdue University.